- May 15, 2011

 Performance management defined

-What are examples of key indicators?
+What are examples of the key indicators that should be impacted?
 Common indicators for most businesses include revenue, profitability, overhead or cost of goods sold, rate of attracting new customers, customer retention, employee performance, process performance.

 Elements of a performance management program